jruwaard/aph_ema_handbook/docs/EMA.md

 With 'event-contingent sampling', the sample rate is determined by the occurrence rate of the event.
 One way to implement this is to simply ask study participants to complete a questionnaire whenever the event occurs.
-When active EMA is combined with passive EMA, it may be also be possible to trigger event-based prompts automatically based on changes in passive data, for example by triggering an EMA questionnaire automatically whenever a significant change in activity level is detected [@Smyth2003].
+When active EMA is combined with passive EMA, it may also be possible to trigger event-based prompts automatically based on changes in passive data, for example by triggering an EMA questionnaire automatically whenever a significant change in activity level is detected [@Smyth2003].